ER-Visualizer/Visualizer/deliverables/iteration-02.review.md

 #### Planned changes

-List any process-related changes you are planning to make (if there are any)

-It is crucial to learn from your past mistakes and make any necessary changes to fix them.
+It is crucial to learn from your past mistakes and make any necessary changes to fix them to prevent them from reoccuring.

  * One change that we will be making to our process is to schedule more work sessions where we all meet together, or at some people doing the frontend and some doing the backend.
 This is required to allow seamless integration of the backend with the frontend without having to worry about it at the very end.
 Leaving it all to the end could mean wasting excess time trying to integrate the two sides instead of doing meaningful work that extends the application's features.